 - Key 3: Include all the benefits

-- Key 4: Try to value every important IT benefit in financial terms
+- Key 4: Try to value every critical IT benefit in financial terms

 - Key 7: Keep individual risks in view